Skip to main content

 addon_version: "v1.8.7-eksbuild.1"

 Addons may not be suitable for all use-cases!
-For example, if you are using Karpenter to provision nodes, these nodes will never be available before the cluster component is deployed.
+For example, if you are deploying Karpenter to Fargate and using Karpenter to provision all nodes, these nodes will never be available before the cluster component is deployed if you are using the CoreDNS addon (for example).

 For more information on upgrading EKS Addons, see "How to Upgrade EKS Cluster Addons"